Posted on January 1, 2018

 Perched on a cliff 200 feet above the mouth of the Columbia River, the Lewis & Clark Interpretive Center tells the story of the Corps of Discovery’s journey, focusing particularly on their Pacific Coast stay.
-It’s a wonderful stop for families, with interactive exhibits that let children try to pack a canoe without tipping it, follow a treasure hunt and check out what the Corps had for its inaugural meal (hint: it was served on china) to what it ate during the rainy winter at Fort Clatsop (roots and sometimes dog figured into the menu.)
+It’s a wonderful stop for families with interactive exhibits.
+Children can try to pack a canoe without tipping it, follow a treasure hunt, and check out what the Corps ate on their journey.

-During winter and spring, trained volunteers come to the center to help visitors spot passing Gray whales on their migration.
+During winter and spring, trained volunteers come to the center to help visitors spot migrating Gray Whales.
 You can also learn about the nearby North Head and Cape Disappointment Lighthouses.
-Cape Disappointment Lighthouse is the oldest operating lighthouse on the West Coast.
+The Cape Disappointment Lighthouse is the oldest operating lighthouse on the West Coast.
 The lighthouses both function to protect mariners from the rough and ever-changing Columbia River Bar in the treacherous area known as the Graveyard of the Pacific.

 Lewis & Clark Interpretive Center Hours & Fees